Idiyan Chandhu

-Idiyan Chandhu is a 2024 Indian Malayalam-language coming-of-age action thriller film written and directed by Sreejith Vijayan featuring Vishnu Unnikrishnan in the title role.
+Idiyan Chandhu is a 2024 Indian Malayalam-language coming-of-age action thriller film written and directed by Sreejith Vijayan featuring Vishnu Unnikrishnan in the title role, along with Chandu Salim Kumar, Jayashree Shivadas, Gayatri Arun, Lena, Lalu Alex and Johny Antony.

 This movie received mixed reviews crossing only 52 lakhs at the box office with a budget of 4 crores.

 Plot

-A traumatic childhood turns Chandhu into a violent young man.
+A traumatic childhood turns Chandu into a violent young man.
 However, when his behaviour becomes problematic for his loved ones, he decides to transform himself.
 How does this change his life?